A Singapore Government Agency Website

-Venerable Seck Kwang Phing presenting a commemorative version of the Commitment to Safeguard Religious Harmony to President Halimah Yacob on behalf of Singapore's National Steering Committee at ICCS 2019 on 19 June 2019.
+Venerable Seck Kwang Phing presenting a commemorative version of the Commitment to Safeguard Religious Harmony to Former President Halimah Yacob on behalf of Singapore's National Steering Committee at ICCS 2019 on 19 June 2019.
 (Photo: MCCY)

 The ICCS is the preeminent event for interfaith and multicultural dialogue.
-Mooted by President of Singapore Halimah Yacob, the Conference was held in Singapore for the first time in 2019, showcasing the tropical island-state’s unique approach to managing communal ties within a diverse population.
+Mooted by Former President of Singapore Halimah Yacob, the Conference was held in Singapore for the first time in 2019, showcasing the tropical island-state’s unique approach to managing communal ties within a diverse population.
 It is organised by the S. Rajaratnam School of International Studies (RSIS) and supported by the Ministry of Culture, Community and Youth (MCCY).